-Quilter's principal revenue streams are asset-value related and as such the Group is exposed to the condition of global economic markets.
-The evolving COVID-19 pandemic continues to have significant impacts on economic activity resulting in market volatility.
-These conditions are expected to continue into 2021, alongside residual uncertainty in relation to the full impacts of the implementation of the UK-EU Trade and Cooperation Agreement.
+Quilter's principal revenue streams are asset value related and as such Quilter is exposed to the condition of global economic markets.
+Whilst market conditions generally stabilised during 2021 from the COVID-19 pandemic, the evolving Ukraine crisis is having an impact on the economic environment, resulting in short term market volatility.
 Volatility in debt, equity and currency markets may adversely impact customer investment portfolios which in turn impacts Quilter's ability to generate fee-based revenue.